Ishan0121/GDM-LOGIN-WALLPAPER/README.md

-# Specter's GDM Login Screen Wizard 🧙‍♂️✨
+# GDM Login Screen Wizard 🧙‍♂️✨

 A simple yet powerful set of bash scripts to **backup**, **change**, and **restore** the GNOME Display Manager (GDM) login screen wallpaper on Fedora Workstation (tested on Fedora 42 with GNOME 48.2).